gggraph/p-graph/README.md

   <img src=git-content/tezintroloop.gif />
 </p>

-# Graphy
+# P-Graph

-Graphy is a visual programming langage inspired by Puredata running inside browser.
+A visual programming langage inspired by Puredata running inside browser.

 Its main purpose is to be easy to extend, easy to use, easy to modify.